 Postojna Cave entrance fee

 The Plitvice Lakes National Park is famous for its stunning terraced lakes and incredible waterfalls that link them.
 A day in the serenity of this natural wonderland will recharge your batteries, and offer up views you won’t be able to stop thinking about for days to come.

 After our Plitvice adventure, you will continue your journey and head to Zadar, where you will have a free evening to unwind and explore this beautiful historic coastal city.

 Plitvice Lakes National Park entrance fee

-We continue our Balkan adventure with another double feature, as we will see not one but two incredible historic harbor cities.
-We will first head from Zadar to Šibenik, famous for the Cathedral of St. James, a 15th century stone church decorated with 71 sculptured faces.
+You will continue your Balkan adventure with another double feature, as you will see not one but two incredible historic harbor cities.
+You will first head from Zadar to Šibenik, famous for the Cathedral of St. James, a 15th-century stone church decorated with 71 sculptured faces.
 Trogir’s old city center is known for its Renaissance, baroque and Romanesque architecture.
 You can also admire parts of the original medieval city wall.
 Trogir’s historic center is even protected as a UNESCO heritage site, because of its Venetian architecture.

 Overnight in Split

 Walking tour of Šibenik